0xfabian/os/README.md

 # Operating system kernel

-A kernel for a minimal UNIX-like operating system, developed for my bachelor's degree at the [Faculty of Mathematics and Computer Science, University of Bucharest](https://www.fmi.unibuc.ro/) for the x86-64 architecture.
+A kernel for a minimal UNIX-like operating system, developed for my bachelor's degree at the [Faculty of Mathematics and Computer Science, University of Bucharest](https://www.fmi.unibuc.ro/) targeting the x86-64 architecture.
 The project also includes a minimal userspace environment, making it a complete, self-contained operating system.

 Full thesis documentation is available [here](docs/thesis.pdf).